maxdz-gmbh/mdz_ansi/README.md

 **ansi** is implemented with strict input parameters checking.
 It means *mdz_false* or some other error indication will be returned if one or several input parameters are invalid - even if such an invalidity doesn't lead to inconsistence (for example adding or removing 0 items).<br>

 **Test license generation:** - use [mdz_ansi Test License] page for generating test license.
-With this license you are able to test *mdz_ansi* library during next 14 days.
+Using this license you are able to test *mdz_ansi* library during next 14 days.
 Test license data should be used in *mdz_ansi_init()* call for library initialization.

 **NOTE:** All 0.x releases are kind of "beta-versions" and can be used 1) only with test-license (during test period of 14 days, with necessity to re-generate license for the next 14 days test period) and 2) without expectations of interface backward-compatibility.